 \end{proposition} Proof is provided in Appendix~\ref{sec:dcl_estimation_error_proof}.

-Proposition~\ref{prop:dcl_estimation_error} bounds the approximation error due to (i) finite sample approximation in Equation~\ref{eq:expectation-est} (first two terms $\sO(\tfrac{1}{\sqrt{N}} + \tfrac{1}{\sqrt{M}})$ and (ii) misspecification of the sample-specific class probability $\eta(x)$ (last term).
-When $\rho$ is uniform and $\eta(x) = \rho(c_x)$ is a constant, Proposition~\ref{prop:dcl_estimation_error} reduces to the result in \citet{chuangDebiasedContrastiveLearning2020}, up to a constant factor.
-Assuming access to $c_x$ and using the correct class distribution $\rho$, i.e., $\eta(x)=\rho(c_x)$, yields a tighter error bound since the last term in the upper bound (Equation~\ref{eq:dcl_estimation_error_line2}) vanishes.
-Therefore, we aim to use $\eta(x)$ that closely matches the true sample-specific class probability $\rho(c_x)$.
+Proposition~\ref{prop:dcl_estimation_error} bounds the approximation error due to (i) finite sample approximation in Equation~\ref{eq:expectation-est} (first two terms $\sO(\tfrac{1}{\sqrt{N}} + \tfrac{1}{\sqrt{M}})$) and (ii) misspecification of the sample-specific class probability $\eta$ (last term).
+When $\rho$ is uniform and $\eta(x) = \rho(c_x)$ is a constant, Proposition~\ref{prop:dcl_estimation_error} reduces to the result in \citet{chuangDebiasedContrastiveLearning2020}, up to constant factors.
+Assuming access to $c_x$ and using the correct class distribution $\rho$, i.e., $\eta(x)=\rho(c_x)$, yields a tighter error bound since the last term in the approximation error bound (Equation~\ref{eq:dcl_estimation_error_line2}) vanishes.
+Therefore, we aim to use sample-specific class probability function $\eta(x)$ that closely matches the true sample-specific class probability $\rho(c_x)$.

-In Appendix~\ref{appendix:generalization_bounds}, we show classification generalization bounds on representations trained using debiased contrastive loss with the sample-specific probability function $\eta$ (in Equation~\ref{eq:expectation-est-sample-specific}), for arbitrary class distribution setup.
+In Appendix~\ref{appendix:generalization_bounds}, we show classification generalization bounds on representations trained using debiased contrastive loss with the sample-specific probability function $\eta(\cdot)$ in Equation~\ref{eq:expectation-est-sample-specific} for arbitrary class distribution.